-Carlos Izcaray is Music Director of the American Youth Symphony and the Alabama Symphony Orchestra.
-Praised by international press, he won top prizes at the 2007 Aspen Music Festival and later at the 2008 Toscanini International Conducting Competition.
-Since then he has appeared with numerous ensembles across five continents and is now firmly established as one of the leading conductors of his generation.
-Throughout his career Izcaray has shown special interest and prowess in tackling some of the most complex scores in the symphonic repertoire, while also championing the historically informed approach to works from past eras.
+Described by the international press as inspiring, spirited and conducting with nuanced sensitivity, he has appeared with numerous ensembles across five continents and is now firmly established as one of the most highly regarded conductors of his generation.
+Throughout his career Izcaray has shown special interest and prowess in tackling some of the most complex scores in the symphonic repertoire, while also championing a historically informed approach in his interpretations.

-Carlos was born into a family of several artistic generations in Caracas.
+Izcaray was born into a family of several artistic generations in Caracas.
 At the age of 3 he was enrolled in Venezuela’s public system of youth orchestras, continuing at the Emil Friedman Conservatory, where he was a boy chorister as well as an instrumentalist.
 He studied conducting with his father since he was a teenager, and went on to become a distinguished fellow at the American Academy of Conducting at Aspen.
-Izcaray is an alumnus of the Interlochen Arts Academy, New World School of the Arts, and Jacobs School of Music at Indiana University.
-He is a dual citizen of Spain and Venezuela, and divides his time between Birmingham (AL) and Berlin.
+Izcaray is an alumnus of the Interlochen Arts Academy, New World School of the Arts, and Jacobs School of Music at Indiana University, and won top prizes at the 2007 Aspen Music Festival and later at the 2008 Toscanini International Conducting Competition.
+He is a dual citizen of Spain and Venezuela, and divides his time between Birmingham (AL) and Los Angeles.

-Alabama Symphony Orchestra: www.alabamasymphony.org
+Alabama Symphony Orchestra: https://

-Promoters please note: if you wish to include this biography in a concert programme etc, please contact Hazard Chase to ensure that you receive the most up to date version.
+Promoters please note: if you wish to include this biography in a concert programme etc, please contact James Brown Management to ensure that you receive the most up to date version: email@example.com